Why you should care

 That model of designing products based on the clinical needs of the developing world — known as reverse innovation — is steadily gaining steam.
 Besides the biodesign training programs SIB fellows develop in India, similar programs have cropped up around the world, from Rice University’s Rice 360° to ITESM in Mexico.

 At Stanford each year, four Indian fellows study for six months to learn the university-created biodesign process for med-tech innovation.
 They then head back to India, where they spend three months observing medical care in high-volume urban hospitals and rural clinics, compiling a list of patient care needs.
-Working with program faculty advisors, they invent, prototype, develop and patent at least one innovation based on those needs.
+Working with program faculty advisors, they launch at least one innovation based on those needs.

 It really does have to be built from the need on up rather than the technology on down.